remisansfamine/spline-editor/README.md

 # Features
-- Hermite spline
-- Bezier spline
-- B-spline
-- Catmull-Rom spline
+- Hermite Spline, Bezier Spline, B-Spline, Catmull-Rom Spline
 - Point insertion
 - Position evalution from polynomial and matrix
 - Tangent evalution from polynomial and matrix
-- Procedural generation from spline
+- Rail procedural generation from spline

 # Controls
 There is no character controller, to navigate in the scene you have to use the scene viewer no clip mode.